usnistgov/Differential-Privacy-Temporal-Map-Challenge-assets/README.md

 This branch contains code to reproduce the challenge environment for sprints 2 and 3.
 [Visit the raw assets branch](https://github.com/usnistgov/Differential-Privacy-Temporal-Map-Challenge-assets/tree/challenge_raw_resources/) for all of the data, scripts, and related content from all of the challenge sprints.

-The latest instance of [SDNist, Synthetic Data Generator Benchmark Data and Evaluation Tools](https://github.com/usnistgov/SDNist/) can be found in this repo.
-SDNist now uses the NIST Diverse Community Data Excerpts rather than then challenge data.
+Please see [SDNist V2, Synthetic Data Generator Benchmark Data and Evaluation Tools](https://github.com/usnistgov/SDNist/) for the latest instance of our benchmarking tool.
+SDNist (v2) now uses the NIST Diverse Community Data Excerpts rather than then challenge data.

 [If you are instead interested in information related to the 2018 Synthetic Data Challenge, please navigate to this link.](https://github.com/usnistgov/Differential-Privacy-Synthetic-Data-Challenge-assets)